Siddharth-Shrivastava7/Offline-Speech-Recognition/README.md

-# Offline-Speech-Recognition
+# Offline-Speech-Recognition of your OWN corpus of words

-Speech Recognition using Pocket-sphinx and pyauido
+## Using Pocket-sphinx speech recognition engine

-- Installation of Pocket-Sphinx speech recognition engine in Debaian OS:
+- Install Pocket-Sphinx speech recognition engine in Debaian OS
+- Create your own dictionary model and language model using Sphinx Knowledge Base Tool.
+- Now the code to get results.